Come Play with Me (1977 film)

-Come Play with Me is a 1977 British softcore pornographic film, starring Mary Millington and directed by George Harrison Marks.
+Come Play with Me is a 1977 British softcore pornographic film, starring Alfie Bass and Harrison Marks and also directed by Harrison Marks.
 Its cast list contains many well-known British character actors who were not previously known for appearing in such films.
 The film is regarded by many as the most successful of the British sex comedies of the 1970s.
 It ran continuously at the Moulin Cinema in Great Windmill Street, Soho, London for 201 weeks, from April 1977 to March 1981, which is listed in the Guinness Book Of World Records as the longest-running screening in Britain.
 A blue plaque on the building next door to the former cinema's site commemorates this.

 Synopsis

 Cornelius Clapworthy and his sidekick Maurice Kelly are two elderly forgers responsible for flooding the UK with fake banknotes.
 On the run from their gangster boss Slasher and effeminate, cross-dressing government official Podsnap, the pair escape to the Scottish Highlands and, posing as musicians, hide out at Bovington Manor, a hotel owned by Lady Bovington, who is attempting and failing to run it as a health farm.

 The Manor has very few guests, and Clapworthy and Kelly find themselves free to continue their criminal activities, albeit having to constantly recite "O for the Wings of a Dove" on a portable organ to drown out the noise of the printing press that produces the fake banknotes.
 However, when Lady Bovington’s choreographer nephew Rodney and his troupe of dancing girls arrive at the Manor, business picks up considerably when the girls, vaguely under the leadership of Rena, decide to help Lady Bovington out by dressing as nurses and re-opening the Manor as a brothel, albeit using the health farm facilities, with topless massages and "the full treatment" being the order of the day.
 This means trouble and unwanted attention for Clapworthy and Kelly, especially when the girls’ services attract Slasher and his heavies to the Manor.